Super Bowl ads dialed up fun as an antidote to politics

 Google’s ad stood out.
 It features a man reminiscing about his wife, using the Google Assistant feature to pull up old photos of her and past vacations.

-Cortney Effinger, watching the game with her family outside of Detroit, Michigan, liked the ad.
+Courtney Effinger, watching the game with her family outside of Detroit, Michigan, liked the ad.

 “It struck the heart chords,” she said.
 The ad worked because not many ads took the “quiet” approach this year, said Paul Argenti, a Dartmouth College professor of corporate communication.